dijkst/uncrustify-config-ios/README.md

 ## What is it

-uncrustify make code more beautifully.
-But uncrustify need some configs, and I not found a good configuration for iOS developer on Objective-C.
+Uncrustify make code formatting beautiful.
+It needs configrations, I couldn't find a good configuration for iOS developer on Objective-C.

-I hope that there is a repo can collect somebody's good style for iOS developer.
+There's a repo collecting pretty uncrustify config for iOS developer.

-I hope somebody can distribute their configurations over pull request.
+You can distribute your configurations over pull request.

 ## Requirements